 The objective is to calculate the extent of Elisa's employees reduced carbon dioxide emissions, taking into consideration the travel-related carbon dioxide emissions saved by Elisa's personnel by reduced daily commuting.

-Only employees working in multi-functional offices were calculated for.
-Statistical surveys are conducted in June and December to evaluate the amount of teleworking days deployed by employees during the period.
-The response rate in both surveys has been over 50 per cent.
-The latest survey showed an average of 4.75 days a month of teleworking.
+Employees who are working in Elisa ́s offices were sent the link to survey in December 2015.
+The survey is conducted yearly to evaluate the amount of teleworking days deployed by employees during the year.
+The response rate in survey has been over 50 per cent.
+The latest survey showed an average of 6, 7(2013, 6,35) days a month of teleworking.
 The surveys also collected data of the distance of daily commute to a central place of work (average ca. 20 km) and the methods of transportation.
 The emission volumes for each were calculated using emission factors obtained for road and rail travel from VTT's Lipasto calculation system.